 Zeta Potential is the characterization of the electrokinetic potential of liquid-liquid or solid-liquid colloidal dispersions.
-Under the influence of an electric field, charged particles will exhibit certain electrokinetic effects including electrophoresis, electroosmosis, streaming potential, or sedimentation potential.2 At PTL, zeta potential is measured using the Zetasizer Nano ZS (Malvern Panalytical), which calculates zeta potential using the principle of electrophoresis.
-During a zeta potential analysis, charged colloidal dispersions are placed into a zeta cell (Figure 1) and upon application of an external electric field, the particles travel toward the electrode that has a charge opposite to that of the particle.
+Under the influence of an electric field, charged particles will exhibit certain electrokinetic effects including electrophoresis, electroosmosis, streaming potential, or sedimentation potential.2 At PTL, zeta potential is measured using either a Zetasizer Nano ZS (Malvern Panalytical) system or Litesizer 500 (Anton Paar) system.
+Both calculate zeta potential using the principle of electrophoresis.
+During a zeta potential analysis, charged colloidal dispersions are placed into a zeta cell and upon application and upon application of an external electric field, the particles travel toward the electrode that has a charge opposite to that of the particle.
 Their velocity, or electrophoretic mobility, under the influence of an electric field, is measured using LASER Doppler velocimetry.3 It is then used to calculate the zeta potential by applying the Henry equation:

 Zeta potential is often helpful in terms of ruling out candidate product batches during stability testing thereby saving time and money.
 If the suspended particles have a large magnitude of charge, they will likely repel one another and have lower tendencies to flocculate, indicating stability and long term shelf life.
 On the other hand, low zeta potential is sometimes desired, e.g. for water purification systems.
 Low inter-particle repulsion will enhance flocculation and aid in proper filtration.4